-Any company or entrepreneur that is seeking to raise equity or debt capital from investors properly and legally.
+Any company or entrepreneur that is seeking to raise equity or debt capital from investors properly.
 Even if you plan on only having one or two investors in your transaction you need to provide the transaction framework, related disclosure documentation and investment agreements necessary for raising capital.
 A Regulation D Offering provides the proper transaction structure and documentation for raising debt or equity capital from investors.
 Trying to raise private capital of any amount without these fundamentals in place is almost impossible.

 Most companies use the programs to raise from $25,000 to $50,000,000 in capital.
 Regulation D Offerings have been used for a wide variety of transaction and industry types: corporate seed capital, corporate expansion capital, film production capital, real estate equity funding (acquisitions, development projects, golf courses, rehab), capitalization for early to pre-IPO stage Internet and technology companies, expansion funding for retail companies, and product development and distribution funding.